konsumer/pipd/README.md

 ### todo

-- Does [this](https://gist.github.com/gbaman/975e2db164b3ca2b51ae11e45e8fd40a) work without DHCP?
 - get it booting faster
 - best file-sharing with host?
 Multi-gadget mode with [MTP](https://github.com/viveris/uMTP-Responder) would be nice, but samba is probly ok enough. [ksmb](https://docs.kernel.org/next/filesystems/cifs/ksmbd.html) looks interesting
 - best way to share hardware with host: how can we operate/edit the patch on host, but use all the same hardware on device?
 It would also be nice to be able to run deken to install more extensions.
-Look into `gui` options. plugdata is nice as a VST on host, too, so maybe host does all audio, but can connect to GUI server (and kill on-device pd, while running?)
+Look into `gui` options. plugdata is nice as a VST on host, too, so maybe host does all audio, but can connect to UI hardware service (and kill on-device pd, while running?)